awsdocs/aws-license-manager-user-guide/doc_source/conversion-types.md

 + SQL Server Enterprise edition
 + SQL Server Web edition

+## Usage operation values<a name="usage-operation-values"></a>

-A conversion task changes the usage operation value associated with your instance\.
+A license type conversion changes the usage operation value associated with your instance\.
 Usage operation values for each supported platform are provided in the following table\.
 For more information, see [AMI billing information fields](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/billing-info-fields.html)\.

 |  Platform details  |  Usage operation  |